mynameisariel/katy-youth-hacks-2023-planet365/README.md

 ## Inspiration

-This is the app that was created for the NorcalHacks EduSands Hackathon.
+This is the web app that was created for the 2023 Katy Youth Hacks Hackathon.
 This project was inspired by the idea that the world can be changed through consistent, daily habits.
 As a young adult who wants to better the world for the future generations, climate change and the environment is one of the most prominent issues.
-This problem encompasses both social aspects and environmental aspects.
+This problem encompasses the theme of sustainability presented by the hackthon.
+In order to be successful in changing the world, our actions must not only be good for the environment, but very sustainable longterm.
 The app I created focuses on society's daily lifestyle and attempts to address the problems in people's everyday actions.
-It is inspired loosely by habit tracker apps and mindfulness apps such as Mindset and Todoist.
+Through these small actions, the user would be able to build a more sustainable lifestyle that can make a big impact.
+The web app is inspired loosely by habit tracker apps and mindfulness apps such as Mindset and Todoist.

 ## What it does